product guideMar 17, 2026·12 min read

 How does the Apollo-to-Pipedrive matching work?+

 The Enricher matches Apollo contact email addresses to Pipedrive person records.
 When a match is found, it fetches all associated active deals and their values.
 Contacts with high-value active deals get priority boost for re-enrichment when their data is stale.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 What are the 5 freshness dimensions?+